Custom House, Newham: Amenities

 The Custom House Hotel (on the corner of Freemasons Road), was opened in 2001 to service visitors to the ExCeL centre in the district.

-With a large park, Newham City Farm, a King George V Park, vegetable allotments and arguably the north side of Royal Albert Dock, approximately half of Custom House's land use is for housing.
+With the large Beckton District Park South, King George V Park, vegetable allotments and arguably the north side of Royal Albert Dock, approximately half of Custom House's land use is for housing.
 The two main roads which serve Custom House are Freemasons Road near the Custom House DLR station and Prince Regent Lane.
 Buses serving Freemasons Road are the 241, 325 and 678 (school journeys only).
 The Custom House Surgery is also located on this road.
 The Royal Docks Community School and the Shipman Youth Centre are both on Prince Regent Lane, in addition to local stores which serve the residents.
 Bus routes passing through Prince Regent Lane are the 147, 300 and 473.

 Education

 Custom House has one secondary school with academy status, and a number of primary schools: